hickford/git-credential-oauth/README.md

 *No more passwords!
 No more personal access tokens!
 No more SSH keys!*

-A Git credential helper that securely authenticates to GitHub, GitLab and other forges using [OAuth](https://oauth.net/).
+A Git credential helper that securely authenticates to GitHub, GitLab, BitBucket and other forges using [OAuth](https://oauth.net/).

 The first time you push, the helper will open a browser window to authenticate.
 Subsequent pushes within the cache timeout require no interaction.